-Program highlights include courses taught by active professionals in the industry, internships at renowned companies such as Ilion Animation Studios, Next Limit Technologies, Imira Entertainment and Zinkia, and a your own professional reel upon completion of the program.
-The Animation options at U-Tad prepare students for a wide variety of careers such as animation director, animation technical director, animation producer, executive producer, visual effects supervisor, digital effects supervisor, storyboard team leader, line producer, sound effects designer, compositing artists, and many others.
+Program highlights include courses taught by active professionals in the industry, and your own professional reel upon completion of the program.
+The Animation options at U-tad prepares students for a wide variety of careers such as animation director, animation technical director, animation producer, executive producer, visual effects supervisor, digital effects supervisor, storyboard team leader, line producer, sound effects designer, compositing artists, and many others.

 LaSalle Campus Barcelona, Barcelona, Spain